Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Don't be afraid of missing opportunities.
-Behind every failure is an opportunity somebody wishes they had missed."
+> "Just because you are happy it does not mean that the day is perfect but that you have looked beyond its imperfections."
-> — **Lily Tomlin**
+> — **Bob Marley**

 ---